JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 ip neigh
 ```

-> Access the router admin panel, this example is at 192.168.0.1.
+> Access the router admin panel, this example is at `192.168.0.1`.

 {{< callout type="info" >}}
-You will see the software version its running, like CH7465PLAY-NCIP-6.15.32p5-GA-NOSH, its mac address, serial number...
+You will see the software version its running, like `CH7465PLAY-NCIP-6.15.32p5-GA-NOSH`, its mac address, serial number...
 {{< /callout >}}

-TO know your vendor:
+To know your vendor:

 ```sh
 ip link show enp2s0f0